Thisisanalthowcool/Ultraviolet-Static-Version/README.md

 For any other deployment service, use like any other static website for production.

 Thanks to TIW, another proxy brand, for the bare service worker for this proxy.
-And P05 for repository base.
+And P05 for main repository base.